Which Tesla To Buy: Your Tesla Buying Guide

 How important is the Tesla Autopilot and future features for autonomous driving?

 I was just calling it knick-knacks.
 But in my opinion is this wrong.
 I think the autopilot is great.
 It recognizes the vehicle’s surroundings through eight cameras and reacts to what is happening by analyzing the images.
-On the motorway I wouldn’t want to miss the relaxed automatic steering, acceleration and braking by the autopilot.
+On the freeway I wouldn’t want to miss the relaxed automatic steering, acceleration and braking by the autopilot.
 In my opinion, it improves a great driving experience even further and it feels like driving in the future.
 But again, you have to be aware that this system is not yet fully developed.
 Tesla uses its drivers as test persons to further develop the system.

 Legally speaking, as a driver you still have to monitor what is happening at all times and keep at least one hand on the steering wheel and be prepared to take control.
-Depending on the current software version, strange autopilot behaviour and phantom braking for no apparent reason can also occur.
+Depending on the current software version, strange autopilot behavior and phantom braking for no apparent reason can also occur.
 I have no problem with this, as the autopilot can be overridden at any time by a gentle push on the accelerator or simply by using the on/off lever, a steering movement or applying the brakes.

 A smartphone on wheels?

 What I also like about the autopilot is that I can be part of such a big thing.
 It develops further and further until one day our vehicles will drive completely autonomously.
-I think its exciting to watch how the system gets better and better through regular free software updates and suddenly can master new driving situations.
+I think it’s exciting to watch how the system gets better and better through regular free software updates and suddenly can master new driving situations.
 But nevertheless, the autopilot is not for everyone, so you should consider carefully whether you need the additional functions that are subject to a fee.
 The range of functions of the autopilot differs depending on the age of the vehicle and the chargeable options tied to the vehicle.
 Newer models come with a basic version of the autopilot as standard, additional functions are only available by purchasing the FSD option “full self-driving”.

-Check out this Youtube video with an Autopilot demonstration:
+Check out this YouTube video with an Autopilot demonstration:

 In what condition is the Tesla battery?

 This question does not arise with a new car.
 But the maximum capacity of each battery reduces with aging and the number of charging cycles.
-This “degradation effect” turns out to be very small in a Tesla.
+This “degradation effect” turns out to be minimal in a Tesla.
 Statistics show that even vehicles with 160,000 miles on the clock still have a battery capacity of more than 90%.
 Nevertheless, there are outliers in the statistics and therefore it is interesting to know how high the degradation is with a used Tesla.
 Furthermore, degradation is more pronounced if the vehicle is very often charged to 100% battery level and then left standing for a longer period of time (this also applies to longer periods of standing below 20% battery level).
-Therefore it is very interesting to know about the condition of the battery.
+Therefore, it is very interesting to know about the condition of the battery.

 Unfortunately, these “vital data” cannot be displayed in the vehicle, but with an OBD2 plug and the right adapter cable, these values can be read out via a mobile phone or tablet using Bluetooth: